Rogue: Art of a Garden by Rick Eckersley

 Over thirteen years Rick Eckersley, one of Australia’s most iconic landscape architects and founder of Eckersley Garden Architecture, created and nurtured a property in Flinders, Victoria called Musk.

-To add to his list of achievements, Rick recently had his second book published.
+To add to his list of achievements, Rick recently had his third book published.
 Rogue: Art of a Garden published by Uro Books is a book about the art of a mesmerising coastal sculpture garden called Musk.
 Rick invited a select list of Australian artists to respond to this landscape masterpiece.
 The artists were able to immerse themselves in the property and respond directly to the magic of the space or refer to a large set of professional photographs by Will Salter.

 In 2019 several artists from Otomys Contemporary were fortunate to be invited to creatively respond to Musk.
 As such, regular meetings were held in our Melbourne gallery.
 For Otomys Contemporary fine art photographer, Trevor Mein, the visit to Musk was so breathtaking but… not enough.
 Trevor wanted to understand the story of the artist behind the creation, so he asked Rick for a letter describing his relationship with the earth.
 With this holistic appreciation in mind, Trevor Mein photographed both the sculptural garden and its sky to express both artists interpretation of this extraordinary Australian property.